Nicolas Cozza

-Nicolas Louis Marcel Cozza (born 8 January 1999) is a French professional footballer who plays as a centre-back or left-back for club Nantes on loan from German club VfL Wolfsburg.
+Nicolas Louis Marcel Cozza (born 8 January 1999) is a French professional footballer who plays as a centre-back or left-back for Swiss Super League club Lausanne-Sport.

 Club career

 Cozza joined Montpellier in 2010 and signed his first professional contract on 14 June 2017.
 He made his professional debut for Montpellier in a 0–0 Ligue 1 draw against Lyon on 19 November 2017.

 On 25 January 2023, Cozza signed a four-and-a-half-year contract with Bundesliga club VfL Wolfsburg.

 On 1 February 2024, Cozza was loaned out to French side Nantes until the end of the season.

 After remaining on the bench in the first two Wolfsburg games of the 2024–25 season, on 28 August 2024 Cozza returned to Nantes on a new season-long loan.
 A new Nantes loan for the 2025–26 season was announced on 8 July 2025.
+His VfL Wolfsburg contract was mutually terminated in May 2026.

+On 30 August 2026, Cozza signed a three-year contract with Lausanne-Sport in Switzerland.